haridas/haridas.github.com/src/articles/programming-tricks.rst

 of code per one job/task.
 Write simple functions/methods that do only one job not multiple jobs, otherwise you may have good reason to do it.

+**EDIT:** 05/Feb/2013

+This may violate the DRY ( Don't repeat yourself ) principle, but there is a good reason for it.

 People usually try to reduce the number of lines by doing lot of jobs in single code block and make the program  more complex,  and such code blocks has to maintain pre-requirements for all the different cases, in which most of the